mrzealot/absolem/index.md

 Getting all these required a lot of calls and messages to a lot of different people, and that doesn't even include having them cut according to the plans.
 Oak boards of the desired thickness are only sold by one webshop in the whole country.
 For the neoprene, I had to make a specific deal with a Chinese wholesale manufacturer to send me A4 sized "samples" (and where the shipping cost was a whole magnitude larger than the material).
-As for lasercutting, a lot of companies don't take small, one-off orders so I had to shop around quite a bit to find two that accepted the metalwork and the wood/neoprene, respectively.
+Regarding lasercutting, a lot of companies don't take small, one-off orders so I had to shop around quite a bit to find two that accepted the metalwork and the wood/neoprene, respectively.

 As for the other "ingredients", the Zilents came straight from the official store in Canada, and all the rest came from Aliexpress: